 Let’s cut to the chase – this album is insanely good.
 Imagine if you will, a trio of bongs that somehow became sentient beings and formed a psychedelic rock band.
 And suppose that this bong-band’s singer sometimes fed their vocals through some kind of high-pitched effect (which may just be a sped up tape) that gave it a unique, and often startling, sound.
-Well, that band might come up with something that sounds like Looking Forward To Being Attacked.
+Well, that band might sound something like the music on Looking Forward To Being Attacked.
 Cretin Stompers has its pedigree in recent-ish garage groups – Billy Hayes played with Jay Reatard, Alex Gatez in Wavves, and they’ve got a dude going by the name of BigMuff who played in BigMuffRadio and The Delay.
-The album does deliver some punky numbers, like “Adult Child” and “Cretin Ate My Neighbor”, but they’re so noise-damaged that even the Butthole Surfers would have to tip their cap in deference.
+The album has some punkier numbers, like “Adult Child” and “Cretin Ate My Neighbor,” but they’re so noise-damaged that even the Butthole Surfers would have to tip their cap in deference.
 Beneath all the lunacy (which extends out from the music into the trippy/goofy record sleeve art) lies a serious knack for writing earworms.
 “Eye Of The Storm” and “Watch Sally Run” could even pass for Super Furry Animals tunes – and the way the latter segues into the bizzaro funk of “Dream Blood” is just one great weedy moment on an album of many.
 Super-obscuro covers of The Styrenes (“Drano In Yr.
 Veins”) and “Sweet Obsession” by Dave Brock of Hawkwind just add to the disturbed fun.